Teletext: Development in other countries

 In 2023, the Dutch public broadcasting organization NOS replaced the original underlying system for teletext that had been in use since the 1980s with a new system.
-The reason behind the replacement was that the original Cyclone system became harder to maintain over the years and the NOS even had to consult sometimes retired British teletext experts to deal with issues.
-For example, a recent issue was that a Windows update was incompatible with the old Cyclone system.
-Since NOS Teletekst is still popular in the Netherlands (with 3.5 million people using it weekly on televisions and 1 million people using it weekly as app on other devices), NOS decided to build a new modern underlying system to replace Cyclone.
+The reason behind the replacement was that the original Cyclone system became harder to maintain over the years and the NOS sometimes even had to consult retired British teletext experts to deal with issues.
+At the time, a recent Windows update had made it incompatible with the old Cyclone system.
+Since NOS Teletekst is still popular in the Netherlands (with 3.5 million people using it weekly on televisions and 1 million people using it weekly as an app on other devices), NOS decided to build a new modern underlying system to replace Cyclone.
 To make Teletekst look visually the same as on the old Cyclone system, the developers of the new system made use of reverse engineering.